anitalakhadze/multiple-auth-api/README.md

       Don't change the port configuration when running in a local environment.
 The syntax of the mapping is for extra security, so that the database is not accessible from outside the container.

-      If you change the password to the postgresql database, make sure to update the password in the application.properties file of the **_user-app-api_** project.
+      If you change the password to the postgresql database, make sure to update the password in the application.properties file of the **_multiple-auth-api_** project.
     - If you need to connect to the postgresql database container, run the following command:

       `docker exec -it multiple-auth-app-postgres bash`